The Champions

 1968 - United Kingdom

-Often tense, intelligently written scripts were complimented by warmly engaging performances from the central trio of actors.
-While imaginative direction (often from such luminaries as Sam Wanamaker, Freddie Francis and Roy Ward Baker), often succeeded in convincingly depicting the use of heightened abilities without the need for the lavish special effects budgets available to similar US shows.
+Tense, intelligently written scripts by the likes of Brian Clemens (The Avengers), Ralph Smart (Danger Man) and Terry Nation (Doctor Who) were complimented by warmly engaging performances from the central trio of actors.
+While imaginative direction, often from such luminaries as Sam Wanamaker, Freddie Francis and Roy Ward Baker, succeeded in convincingly depicting the use of heightened abilities without the need for the lavish special effects budgets available to similar US shows.

-The Champions wasn't as big a hit in the UK as it deserved to be mainly due to the fact that it wasn't shown all over the country at the same time.
+Critics in the UK and the USA hated the series!
+It was panned as ‘unbelievably bad’, and as ‘a peak of pure awfulness’, and viewing figures were poor due to bad scheduling.
+In the UK it wasn't shown all over the country at the same time.
 It debuted in September 1968 but Thames Television, in London, held it back until November 1969 when it could be shown in colour...viewers elsewhere had to be content with black and white transmissions.
 Even so, the series seemed to be more popular in the regions than it was in the capital.
-Around the world it fared much better and with broadcasts in over 60 countries it soon became one of ITC's biggest hits...just about everywhere...except America.
+Around the world it fared much better and with broadcasts in over 60 countries it soon became one of ITC's biggest hits...just about everywhere...except America where it was given a low-viewership summer slot.

-Without the support of an American network any thoughts of a second series were cast aside, which is a great shame because The Champions remains as another excellent example of British Television's long line of enjoyable and well crafted 1960s adventure series.
+Without the support of an American network any thoughts of a second series were cast aside, which is a great shame because The Champions remains as another excellent example of British Television's long line of enjoyable and well-crafted 1960s adventure series which looks as good today as it did on its original transmission, since it was shot on film rather than video.

-Published on December 3rd, 2018.
-Written by Laurence Marcus for Television Heaven.
+Published on November 8th, 2024.
+Written by Marc Saul for Television Heaven.

 Read Next...